 Are you prepared to take care of increasing care needs?
 Although Dad may have the need for just a little extra help now, the progression of certain diseases and the typical frailties involved with growing older will change the level of care needed in time.
 Contemplate with your siblings such possible complications as incontinence, bathing difficulties, wandering, and falls.

 Yet another important point to consider is the impact that giving up status as “head of the household” can generate, as it is significantly challenging for some older individuals.
 It will take some advance thoughtful planning to figure out how to best help the older adult preserve self-esteem, self-reliance and a sense of control.

 If you and your sisters and brothers are unsure about your ability to provide the best care for an aging loved one, another alternative that may be best for both the senior and your family is the addition of a home care provider, such as CareFor.
-Our skilled care managers and caregivers work together with families to make sure that seniors remain safe and thriving in their homes – whether that involves just a few hours each week of companionship to foster socialization, personal care support for safe bathing and dressing, assistance with household chores and meal preparation, or full-time, live-in care.
+Our skilled care managers and senior home care professionals work together with families to make sure that seniors remain safe and thriving in their homes – whether that involves just a few hours each week of companionship to foster socialization, personal care support for safe bathing and dressing, assistance with household chores and meal preparation, or full-time, live-in care.
 We offer an in-home evaluation to learn more about the senior and to suggest a plan of care to address all concerns.
 To learn more about our care at home in Austin and the nearby areas and the surrounding communities we serve, contact us at (512) 338-4533 to learn more.
 For a full list of all of the communities we serve, please visit our Service Area page.